 Gota Miura

 was born in Kamakura, Kanagawa Prefecture in 1969.
-His grandfather is Keizo Miura and his father is Yuichiro Miura, so he grew up in a skiing family.
-He represented Japan in the freestyle skiing moguls at the 1994 Lillehammer Olympics and the 1998 Nagano Olympics.
-In 2003, he climbed Mount Everest with Yuichiro, becoming the first Japanese father and son to summit at the same time.
-He has also attracted attention outside of the snow scene, having been talked about as an extremely knowledgeable commentator on Olympic freestyle events.
-He is also a man of both academic and athletic achievement, having graduated from the Department of Sports Physiology at the University of Utah in 2001 and earned a PhD in Medicine from Juntendo University Graduate School of Medicine in 2012.
-Nicknamed "Gon-chan," he is a man of both academic and athletic excellence.
+He grew up in a skiing family; his grandfather was Keizo Miura and his father was Yuichiro Miura.
+He represented Japan in freestyle skiing moguls at the 1994 Lillehammer Olympics and the 1998 Nagano Olympics.
+In 2003, he and his father, Yuichiro, summited Mount Everest, becoming the first Japanese father-son duo to reach the summit simultaneously.
+He is also well-known outside of the snow scene, for his overly detailed commentary on Olympic freestyle events.
+Furthermore, he is accomplished in both academics and athletics, having graduated from the University of Utah with a degree in sports physiology in 2001 and obtaining a PhD in medicine from Juntendo University Graduate School of Medicine in 2012.
+His nickname is "Gon-chan".